kirbs-btw/System-Sort/window_color_research/README.txt

-Styling a the head of a window:
+Styling the head of a window:

 In tkinter...
 there are three methods i found:

 1. The seemingly easy one!

+    ---
     root = tk.Tk()
     root.configure(bg='black') <--
     root.mainloop()
+    ---

     so you should be able to just configure the root and change the color of your window right?